ostreedev/ostree/docs/README.md

 bundle install
 ```

-Finally, render and serve the site locally with Jekyll:
+Finally, run the `prep-docs.sh` script and then render and serve the
+site locally with Jekyll:

 ```
+./prep-docs.sh
 bundle exec jekyll serve
 ```